-The Financial Statements have been prepared on a historical cost basis except for certain assets carried at fair value.
+The consolidated financial statements have been prepared on a historical cost basis except for certain assets carried at fair value.
 The Corporation has elected to present the statement of loss and comprehensive loss in a single statement.

-Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021 (In Canadian Dollars)
+Notes to the Consolidated Financial Statements For the years ended December 31, 2023 and 2022 (In Canadian Dollars)